-- 1. The school plan for parent and family engagement must address the Parents as Equal Partners Resolution and Task Force Recommendations, the School Goals for Parent Engagement (Attachment B), and all appropriate federal and state mandates regarding parent engagement. - 2.
-The school plan for parent and family engagement should include activities, programs, a timeline and resources to support student academic goals.
-The plan must be incorporated within the SPSA and supported with the appropriate categorical funds.
-Please refer to School Goals for Parent Engagement (Attachment B) for suggested activities. - 3.
+- 1. The school plan for parent and family engagement outlined in the SPSA must address the District's Strategic Plan, the Parents as Equal Partners Resolution and Task Force Recommendations, the School Goals for Parent Engagement (Attachment B), and all appropriate federal and state mandates regarding parent engagement.
+It should include activities, programs, a timeline and resources to support student academic goals and be aligned with the school Title I Parent and Family Engagement Policy.
+Please refer to School Goals for Parent Engagement (Attachment B) for suggested activities. - 2.
 Funds allocated for parent and family engagement activities must not be used for other purposes.
-When used inappropriately, the categorical program from which the non-allowable item was expended must be repaid with the general funds' regular program resources. - 4.
-The school planning sheet for parent and family engagement activities must be developed with parent recommendations for the projected expenditures.
-The Planning Sheet is submitted to the appropriate Local District Fiscal Specialist and copies provided to chairpersons of the SSC and English Learner Advisory Committee. - 5.
-Personnel expenditures, including Community Representatives, Parent Resource Assistants, and Parent Resource Liaisons budgeted from parent involvement funds must perform duties and responsibilities that directly support the school's plan for parent engagement, as identified in the SPSA. - 6.
+When used inappropriately, the categorical program from which the non-allowable item was expended must be repaid with the general funds' regular program resources. - 3.
+The Budget Planning Sheet for 2019-2020, Attachment A, must be developed with parent recommendations for the projected expenditures.
+The Budget Planning Sheet for 2019-2020 is submitted to the appropriate Local District Fiscal Specialist and copies provided to Chairpersons of the SSC and ELAC. - 4.
+Personnel expenditures, including Community Representatives, Parent Resource Assistants, and Parent Resource Liaisons budgeted from parent and family engagement funds must perform duties and responsibilities that directly support the school's plan for parent engagement, as identified in the SPSA. - 5.
 Categorical funds are to supplement, not supplant, educational services for parents.
 These funds may not be used for rental of facilities or for purchasing equipment, other than for translation equipment or technology for the Parent and Family Center when approved by the Local District Parent and Community Engagement (PACE) Administrator.
 Funds should be allocated to support parent activities that help meet the School Goals for Parent Engagement, including:

-- Training to strengthen parent and family capacity to support their children's learning at home and achievement at school - Development of the School-Parent Compact and the Title I Parent and Family Engagement Policy - Translation services, translation equipment and/or Parent and Family Center computer equipment - Parent conference attendance - Parent and Family Center programs, activities, and staff - 7.
+- Training to strengthen parent and family capacity to support their children's learning at home and achievement at school - Development of the School-Parent Compact and the Title I Parent and Family Engagement Policy - Translation or phone services, translation equipment and/or Parent and Family Center computer equipment - Parent conference attendance - Parent and Family Center programs, activities, and staff - 6.
 A differential may be provided to a register-carrying teacher only for purposes of coordinating parent engagement activities.
-Specific duties of the teacher must be above and beyond the duties of the Targeted Student Population and/or Title I Coordinator.
+Specific duties of the teacher must be above and beyond the duties of the Targeted Student Population Advisor and/or Title I Coordinator.